Posted on: October 11, 2020

 Reframing: Creating a New Narrative

-We cannot stop many of the adolescent rites of passage or the once-in-a-lifetime worldwide challenges that you are currently confronting, but we can certainly take steps to determine how we will prepare for them and how we will respond when they do occur.
+We cannot stop many of the adolescent rites of passage or the national or international challenges that you may currently be confronting, but we can certainly take steps to determine how we will prepare for them and how we will respond when they do occur.

 So now it’s your turn — how can you adjust your locus of control to better help you direct this academic year?